The Best Hearing Aids of 2024

 Audicus stands out in the hearing aid market with its affordable prices and user-friendly approach.
 By selling directly online, Audicus eliminates intermediaries, resulting in lower costs.
 Customers don’t self-program the aids; instead, they can take an online hearing test or submit an audiogram for Audicus to pre-program the devices.
 Delivered ready-to-use, the hearing aids are tailored to the user’s needs, with at-home adjustments or return options for further tuning, streamlining the process while keeping the price down.

 Backed by Unitron, Audicus offers advanced hearing care technology even with its base models.
-The most affordable Spirit 1 provides excellent sound quality, Bluetooth compatibility, and adapts to your environment.
-With a $699 price tag for one ear or $1,398 for a pair, the Spirit 1 is an excellent choice for new users or those looking for an affordable option.
+The most affordable Wave 2 provides excellent sound quality, Bluetooth compatibility, and adapts to your environment.
+With a $699 price tag for one ear or $1,398 for a pair, the Wave 2 is an excellent choice for new users or those looking for an affordable option.

-Audicus also offers a unique subscription model called Audicus Premier where you pay low monthly fees to have a new pair of hearing aids every 18 months.
-On top of that, you also get accessories like wax guards and free customer support.
+Audicus also offers a unique subscription model called Audicus Premier where you pay low monthly fees to lease a pair of Spirit 2 or Omni 2 hearing aids as well as receive an optional free upgrade every 18 months.
+On top of that, you also get accessories like wax guards, an unlimited warranty, and free customer support.

 Audicus Hearing Aid Device Features